ZaydShabazAli/SC1015MiniProject/README.md

 ## Contributors:
-@ClassicalAI - Police Complaints, Persons Arrested for Rape
+@ClassicalAI, Barnabas - Police Complaints, Persons Arrested for Rape (Factors 1 & 2)

-@ZaydShabazAli -  Police Corruption
+@ZaydShabazAli, Zayd -  Police Corruption, (Second Variable) (Factors 3 & 4)

-@yeokjunn - Police Strength
+@yeokjunn, Ke Jun - Police Strength, Escapes from Police Custody (Factors 5 & 6)

 ## Problem Definition
-How and what can we use to predict the number of rape cases reported in India by state from 2001-2010, based on various factors (Police Complaints, Persons Arrested for Rape, Police Corruption, and Police Corruption)?
+How and what can we use to predict the number of rape cases reported in India by state from 2001-2010, based on various factors (Police Complaints, Persons Arrested for Rape, Police Corruption, Escapes from Police Custody, and Police Strength)?
 Which machine learning model is the best to predict it?

 ## Machine Learning Models Used
-Police Complaints:
+Police Complaints, Persons Arrested for Rape:
-K-Nearest Neighbours
+- K-Nearest Neighbours
-Ridge Regression
+- Ridge Regression
-Support Vector Machines
+- Support Vector Machines

 Police Corruption:
-Linear Regression
+- Linear Regression
-K-Nearest Neighbours
+- K-Nearest Neighbours
-Neural Networks
+- Neural Networks

-Police Strength:
+Police Strength, Escapes from Police Custody:
-Linear Regression
+- Linear Regression
-Polynomial Regression
+- Polynomial Regression
-K-Nearest Neighbours
+- K-Nearest Neighbours

 ## Police Complaints Conclusion